rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - In terms of conformance, we have SHOULD for CBOR, but the draft is silent on whether this means with SIDs or not.
    - Further discussion is required on how to manage SID files.

-1. Check of the current approach in the draft of using a separate tree for YP Lite capbilities rather than reusing the YP capabilities (and augmentations) previously defined.
+1. Check of the current approach in the draft of using a separate tree for YP Lite capabilities rather than reusing the YP capabilities (and augmentations) previously defined.
    - Rob: The draft currently includes a separate tree, which I think is necessary because the supported functionality is different (e.g., dampening), and a implementation may support both YANG Push and YANG Push Lite.

 1. Further work and discussion is required for advertising capabilities for filter paths.
 E.g., listing all of the paths that support on-change could be a very long list.
 Related, does the draft need to advertise at what points a publisher would decompose a higher subscription into more specific subscriptions.